xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 #[derive(Debug)]
 pub struct Pheader {
     pub r#type: Type,
-    /// offset to the segment, starting from file idx pub offset: u32,
+    pub offset: u32,
-    /// virtual address where the first byte of the segment lays pub vaddr: u32,
+    pub vaddr: u32,
-    /// On systems for which physical addressing is relevant, this member is reserved for the
-    /// segment’s physical address.
-Because System V ignores physical addressing for application
-    /// programs, this member has unspecified contents for executable files and shared objects. pub paddr: u32,
+    pub paddr: u32,
-    /// This member gives the number of bytes in the file image of the segment; it may be zero. pub filesz: u32,
-    /// This member gives the number of bytes in the memory image of the segment; it may be zero. pub memsz: u32,
+    pub filesz: u32,
+    pub memsz: u32,
     pub flags: Flags,
-    /// Loadable process segments must have congruent values for p_vaddr and p_offset, modulo the page
-    /// size.
-This member gives the value to which the segments are aligned in memory and in the
-    /// file.
-Values 0 and 1 mean no alignment is required.
-Otherwise, p_align should be a
-    /// positive, integral power of 2, and p_vaddr should equal p_offset, modulo p_align.
     pub align: u32,
 }